marcoalopez/marcoalopez.github.io/Resume.md

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens. *Nature Communications*, accepted with major revision in Feb.
 2021, _in revision_.

 **Lopez-Sanchez MA**, Demouchy S, Thoraval, C. Comment on “If not brittle: Ductile, Plastic, or Viscous?
 By Kelin Wang.
-Submitted to _Seismological Research Letters._ in June 2021.
+Submitted to _Seismological Research Letters._ Submitted in July 2021.

 ### Published or in press (citable) peer-reviewed publications